10:00 am - 4:00 pm 06/05/2020

 - Start to design their own coaching or mentoring programme to introduce at their college or university.

-This EEUK Enterprise Exchange event will be highly interactive providing an overview of coaching and mentoring programmes at Imperial and engaging delegates to share their own experiences of coaching and mentoring programmes.
+This EEUK Enterprise Exchange event was held as an interactive Zoom webinar providing an overview of coaching and mentoring programmes at Imperial and other UK Universities.

-During the first session of the day Imperial staff will share how coaching complements entrepreneurship teaching within the curriculum at the postgraduate level in the Business School.
-The findings of an Imperial College Learning and Teaching Strategy funded research project to transform pedagogy for coaching will be presented and students will be invited to share their perspective on faculty coaching.
+During the first session of the day Imperial staff shared how coaching complements entrepreneurship teaching within the curriculum at the postgraduate level in the Business School.
+The findings of an Imperial College Learning and Teaching Strategy funded research project to transform pedagogy for coaching were presented.

-In the second session the Imperial Venture Mentoring Service (IVMS) will be explored.
-Staff and external specialists will explain how IVMS provides co-curricular support for students in the Enterprise Lab.
-They will cover how to set up and structure a professionally regulated network.
-This session will showcase a fireside chat with IVMS mentors and student mentee teams.
-This will expand on what was discussed at one of the best in track sessions at IEEC2019.
+After lunch the Imperial Venture Mentoring Service (IVMS) was explored.
+Staff and external specialists explained how IVMS provides co-curricular support for students in the Enterprise Lab.
+They covered how to set up and structure a professionally regulated network.
+This session showcased a fireside chat with IVMS mentors and student mentee teams.
+This expanded on what was discussed at one of the best in track sessions at IEEC2019.

-The final session of the day will enable delegates to ‘Design your own’.
-Building on ideas and inspiration from the day, participants will have the opportunity to design their own coaching or mentoring programme, present these ideas to the audience, and gain audience and facilitator feedback.
+The final session of the day enabled delegates to ‘Design your own’.
+Building on ideas and inspiration from the day, participants had the opportunity to discuss in webinar breakout rooms how to design their own coaching or mentoring programmes.

 Speakers and panel members